AdemonG1tHub/ScriptSDK/README.md

 - getIp(playerName) -> string: Get player ip address.
 - setBossBar(player, title, color, style, pourcent):  Assigns a boss bar to a player.
+- setPlayerNameForPlayer(target, player, newName): Configures the player name for the target.
+(Please note that this function must be used in a loop, otherwise Minecraft will reset the nickname.)

 ## 📦 Installation